Overview of the Korean Language

 Formal and Informal Address in the Korean Language

 Korean has many forms of address and reference terms that are sensitive to degrees of social stratification and to the relationship between the speaker and the person being spoken to or spoken about.
 Koreans tend to use people's titles, such as "Director" or "President," in business situations, and to use the names of relationships, such as "Brother" or "Sister," when addressing each other in a family setting.

 Korean culture is characterized by a seniority system, resulting in many variations of written and spoken styles.
 Sentences can hardly be uttered without the speaker's knowledge of the social relationship between the speaker and the addressee in terms or age, social status, and kinship.
-An individual's relationship to a given group also plays a key role in the form of address that is used.

 Unlike the Subject-Verb-Object order used in English sentences (e.g. "I speak Korean"), the basic Korean sentence order is Subject-Object-Verb ("I Korean speak").
 The verb usually comes at the end of a sentence or a clause.
 Because there are no relative pronouns in Korean, sentences tend to be longer and more complicated than they are in English.